-Weight loss is key for most of those with pre-diabetes and a good place to begin learning about a healthy diet is to look at the Mediterranean Diet information on the Dr. Gourmet web site:
+Weight loss is key for most of those with pre-diabetes and a good place to begin learning about a healthy diet is to read about the Mediterranean Diet here the Dr. Gourmet web site.

-The meal planning software makes use of these diet principles and can help create a healthy diet plan for you and your husband:
+Our free meal planning software makes use of these diet principles and can help create a healthy diet plan for you and your husband.

 Good luck to you and your husband.